English as an Additional Language (EAL)

 • pupils need to practise expressing themselves quickly in English, for examination preparation.

 Parents are another useful source of first language support.
-The best and most impactful way of eliciting their help and maximising on the benefits conferred by L1 use is to send home key words and phrases or a copy of a text that is going to be used in class in advance so that they can talk to their child in L1 at home, and perhaps translate those words and phrases into the first language (written translations for a child with L1 literacy; audio recordings for one without) or annotate the copy of a text in L1.
-In these ways, the child’s L1 becomes a tool for learning and they gain opportunities to continue to develop their academic register in L1 as well.
+A helpful way of eliciting their help and maximising on the benefits conferred by L1 use is to send home key words and phrases or a copy of a text that is going to be used in class in advance so that they can talk to their child in L1 at home, and perhaps translate those words and phrases into the first language (written translations for a child with L1 literacy; audio recordings for one without) or annotate the copy of a text in L1.
+In these ways, the child’s L1 becomes a tool for learning, they gain opportunities to continue to develop their academic register in L1 and parents feel more involved in their child's learning.

 Original guide sponsored by the University of Winchester, this revision sponsored by The University of Reading and Hampshire EMTAS.